Eastern mud turtle: Movement

 Eastern mud turtles have been documented to migrate seasonally from uplands that they frequent to wetlands and aquatic movement in their home ranges.
+Their home ranges can be as small as .05 ha to 69.5 ha, depending on how close together their essential resources are.
+In anthropogenically altered landscapes, such as golf courses, Eastern Mud Turtles were shown to cross an average of four different habitat types while emerging during the summer and fall.

 Habitat

 Mud turtles (genus Kinosternon) are fresh water turtles that are found in the Southeastern and Northeastern United States.
 They live in rivers, lakes and swamps.
 Mud turtles prefer ponds that have a lot of vegetation.
 These animals can generally be found in spring-fed streams, and they prefer clean, oxygenated water.
 The Eastern mud turtle rarely basks, but in the instance they do, they will bask on rocks or debris floating on the surface of the water.
 In the wild, they also prefer sandy and muddy areas, as they will hibernate by burrowing into the mud.
 The Eastern Mud Turtle prefers hibernacula sites about 70 meters from wetlands and that have a large amount of leaf and pine litter and not too much tree cover.
 They will burrow at the wetland edges at a minimum depth of 1.3 cm below the soil surface to a maximum depth of 3 cm.
 The leaf litter helps to keep the soil moisture and the temperature consistent, while a more open canopy exposes turtles to higher temperatures before emergence.

 Mud turtles can tolerate brackish water so they may be found near salt marshes and on coastal islands.